 A clean home is one way to have a healthier home.
 Following are some suggestions to keep your home clean.

 Dust thoroughly, and clean or replace air conditioning and heating filters regularly, clean ducts and vents to reduce pollen and other airborne allergens.
+Home dust control should be a top priority for a healthy home, especially if you or anyone in your family suffers from allergies or asthma.

 Keep your medicine cabinet organized and free of older medications.
 If a medication is expired, discard it safely.
+Check with your local pharmacy.
+Many of them now offer medication disposal services.

 If you have a fireplace with a chimney, have it professionally cleaned to reduce the chances of carbon monoxide exposure.